mobilinkd/blepty/README.md

 would allow this program to run without root privileges.

-Another work-around is to use cython to compile the program into a standalone executable and the apply the capabilities to that executable.
+Another work-around is to use cython to compile the program into a standalone executable and the apply then capabilities to that executable.

     $ cython --embed blepty.py